- What We Do

 - The use of mobile technology for transmitting information on crops, health issues, etc., thereby connecting local buyers and sellers to international markets and improving health care in poorer communities.

-For more information on Doing Business with USAID, check out our Partnering with USAID: A Guide for Companies [PDF].
+For more information on Doing Business with USAID, check out our Partnering for Impact: USAID and the Private Sector [PDF].

 Last updated: June 11, 2015